-To the Members of
+The Members of

 Gammon Infrastructure Projects Limited

-Report on the Standalone Ind AS Financial Statements
+Report on the Audit of the Consolidated Financial Statements

-Basis of Qualified Opinion
+Basis for Qualified Opinion

-Material Uncertainty relating to Going Concern.
+Material Uncertainty relating to Going Concern

 Emphasis of Matter

 Without qualifying our opinion we draw attention to the following matters;

 a.
 Attention is invited to Note no 33 (c) of the Statement relating to slow progressofwork for one of the road project at Madhya Pradesh.
 These delays have resulted inincrease in project cost resulting in cost overrun in the project.
 The SPV has alsoreceived the cure period notice from MPRDC in terms of defaults under the ConcessionAgreement for delay no-project work and maintenance work being carried out at site andto clear the defaults against which the company has submitted their response.
 The creditfacility of the SPV has been marked as NPA by the lenders.
 Total exposure of the Companyis the SPV/Project is Rs.
 97108.47 lacs.
 The Management believes that the trafficinitially assessed would be the same and would cover the exposure consequent to the costoverrun.
 We have relied on the management assertion on this matter.
 The management alsobelieves that the project would achieve PCOD in a short time.